esimov/pigo/README.md

     	Shift detection window by percentage (default 0.1)
 ```

-**Important notice:** In case the `plc` flag is not empty and the provided path is a valid file it will run the pupil/eyes detection method.
-The same is true for the `flpc` flag, only that in this case you need to provide the directory to the landmark point cascades found under `cascades/lps`.
+**Important notice:** In case you wish to run also the pupil/eyes localization, then you need to use the `plc` flag by providing a valid path to the pupil localization cascade file.
+The same is true for facial landmark points detection, only that this time the parameter accepted by the `flpc` flag is a directory to the facial landmark point cascade files found under `cascades/lps`.

 ### CLI command examples
 You can also use the `stdin` and `stdout` pipe commands: